Microchip-MPLAB-Harmony/bootloader_apps_uart/apps/uart_bootloader/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

+To clone or download these application from Github,go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/bootloader_apps_uart) and then click Clone button to clone this repo or download as zip file.
+This content can also be download using content manager by following [these instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki)

 # UART Bootloader

 This example application shows how to use the Bootloader Library to bootload an application using UART protocol.